Ovo Energy Reviews - is it 100% green?

 - 2 Year Fixed Energy (24 months fixed)

-Here are OVO Energy's prices for a typical 3 bedroom home in London.
+Here are Ovo Energy's prices for a typical 3 bedroom home in London on its Better Energy tariff.
 This is based on the UK average annual energy usage of 3,100 kWh of electricity and 12,500 kWh of gas.

 |Better Energy (Electricity)||Better Energy (Gas)|

 (100% for +£5 per month)

 |Minimum term||12 months||12 months|

 |Unit rate||15.72p per kWh||3.43p per kWh|

 |Standing charge||28.77p per day||28.77p per day|